MSC-SOFTWARE-ENGINEERING-2022/news-app/README.md

 ## Context

-The task was an assignment for JKUAT Masters HCI unit.
+The task was an assignment for JKUAT Masters HCI (Human Computer Interaction) unit.\
 It is about developing a user-interface for a news-app.

 ## Code